Q. Can I give CrowdTangle access to my students?

 Q. How can I provide CrowdTangle access to someone outside of my university?

 A. If the person is at a different university, and is a collaborator on your specific research project, you're welcome to add them to your dashboard.
 If they are working on a separate project, please have them apply for access at crowdtangle.com/academics.

 Q. If I move to a different institution, can I retain CrowdTangle access?

-A. Yes, but we need to move your dashboards into a new account for that new institution.
-Please email your CrowdTangle POC to request this move.
+A. Please email your CrowdTangle POC to request this move.

 Q. What data does CrowdTangle track?